Histories of Food, Ecology, and Culture in Southern California

 UC San Diego

 I am writing a history of food in Southern California from the late 1700s to the present.
 My manuscript looks at the interwoven histories of growing, preparing, and eating food in the region.
-I deploy various analytical lenses—race, gender, labor, the relationship between urban and rural, history of science, and anthropology—to try to understand how food has changed over nearly three centuries.
-Throughout this time, Southern California produced a prolific quantity of fresh vegetables, fruits, nuts, meats, and dairy; in becoming such a critical source of food, it has also birthed and fed opposing movements like mass food production and mass hunger, fast food, and an anti-pesticide movement, nationalist politics, and fusion foods.
-Food has also at times been deeply contentious, with fierce struggles over who and what should be eaten.
-Rather than trying to tell a comprehensive story, I am interested in pivotal moments when Southern Californians grappled with these contradictions and made big decisions that would alter the course of food making and eating for future generations.
-Along the way, I point to the ways specific decisions led to a dependence on unsustainable food, and I observe the roads not taken.
+I deploy various analytical lenses—race, gender, labor, the relationship between urban and rural, and evolving empires—to try to understand how food has changed over three centuries.
+Southern Californians produced a prolific quantity of fresh vegetables, fruits, nuts, meats, and dairy; in becoming a place of food-making, it also birthed opposing phenomena like mass food production and mass hunger, nationalist politics and fusion foods, and fast food and an organic movement.
+Southern California is complex, and I argue it is at the center of any attempt to make sense of our food systems today.